Batgirl and Black Canary chase down the Chechen.

 Abram’s hands quickly went back to the wheel.
 He swerved the car back onto the street, narrowly avoiding a collision with a streetlight.

 Looking ahead, Batgirl realized they’d moved into the Diamond District.
-They had several miles of road before getting to the Bowery.
+At this hour, civilians were away.
+However, only several miles of road lay between them and the Chechen’s safety in the Bowery.

 Still, this district housed some of the wealthiest merchandise in Gotham.